dpinones/hello-mdbook/README.md

    If the fuzzy marker is not removed, the text will be displayed in english instead of the translation (even if `msgstr` is set, as shown in this example.
 Only removing the fuzzy marker will render in the target language.

+## Test locally

+1. Merge the translations with `sh translate.sh` to ensure no updated are needed.
+Edit all required stuff in the `po` dir.

+2. Build the book and all translations `sh build.sh`.

+3. Open the book with a browser `firefox book/index.html`.